tom-andersson/EDS2023-convgnp-sensor-placement/README.md

-# convgnp-sensor-placement
+# Codebase for 'Environmental Sensor Placement with Convolutional Gaussian Neural Processes'
-Codebase for reproducing the results in 'Environmental Sensor Placement with Convolutional Gaussian Neural Processes' in the Climate Informatics 2022 conference
+Codebase for reproducing the experiments in the 'Environmental Sensor Placement with Convolutional Gaussian Neural Processes' paper (in review, _Environmental Data Science_) [1].

+**Work in progress**: This codebase will be updated soon!

+[1] Andersson, T.R., Bruinsma, W.P., Markou, S., Requeima, J., Coca-Castro, A., Vaughan, A., Ellis, A.-L., Lazzara, M., Jones, D.C., Hosking, J.S., Turner, R.E., 2023.
+Environmental Sensor Placement with Convolutional Gaussian Neural Processes. https://doi.org/10.48550/arXiv.2211.10381